robert-gaines/gravwell-dac/README.md

 # gravwell-siem-config
-Gravwell SIEM Configuration Management Repository
+Gravwell SIEM - Detection as Code (or something loosely approximating the concept)